au-ts/libvmm/docs/MANUAL.md

 # Adding platform support

+The library itself is intended to need minimal changes to add a new platform.

+The following changes are necessary:

+* Platform vGIC version and physical address (see `src/arch/aarch64/vgic/vgic.h`).
+* If the platform uses GICv3, you will need to change the top-level Makefile snippet (`vmm.mk`) to account for that.

-This section will describe how to add support for a new platform to the `simple` example which contains a VMM that boots a Linux guest with a simple command-line-interface via the serial connection.
+The rest of this section will be a guide on adding support for a new platform to the `simple` example which contains a VMM that boots a Linux guest with a simple command-line-interface via the serial device.

 Before you can get a guest working on your desired platform you must have the following: